xarf/xarf-specification/xarf-specification_0.2-draft.md

 ## Appendix A: RFC2822 container
 RFC2822 containers are used in `SECURE` and `BULK` context to preserve all mandatory X-ARF header fields.
 Every X-ARF RFC2822 container must hold a completely valid X-ARF message which consists of any given X-ARF type (`PLAIN`, `SECURE`, or `BULK`).
 The RFC2822 encapsulated message's MIME part is named `xarf.eml`.
-After the extraction of one single X-ARF message out of an RFC2822 container by either decryption, verifying or removing a signature or iteration over all bulk mime parts it can be re-injected into the default X-ARF import process.
+After the extraction of one single X-ARF message out of an RFC2822 container by either decryption, verifying or removing a signature or iteration over all bulk mime parts it can be re-injected into the default X-ARF import procedure.

 Although the usage of RFC2822 containers offers the possibility of cascaded X-ARF messages, for complexity reasons this is not recommended and should be solely used in mutual agreement of abuse reporter and recipient.
 Thus, in general the recursion of cascaded RFC2822 containers should not exceed depth 2 for signed or encrypted bulk messages and depth 1 otherwise.
-Furthermore, no bulk in bulk container is allowed.
+Furthermore, no bulk in a bulk container is allowed.